-Unofficial practice will not be allowed at each respective round venue for the period commencing 14 days prior to the first day of on track activity at each event. (refer to the competitor information kit) with the exception of Rd 4 which will be 30 days.
+Unofficial practice will not be allowed at each respective round venue for the period commencing 21 days prior to the first day of on track activity at each event. (refer to the competitor information kit).

 Official Practice days within this period may be approved at the discretion of ASBK Event Management.
 The penalty for breaching this regulation will be exclusion from the round or as advised by ASBK Event Management.